The Cost

 The total construction cost of the both buildings is $76.9 million.
 The city developed a financing plan that would ensure the projects meet our community’s needs while trying to minimize the tax impact on local residents.

-This November, the city is asking residents to consider a 0.5% local sales tax to finance the construction of the new Maintenance Operations Center and License & Passport Center.
+This November, the city is asking residents to consider a 0.5% local sales tax to finance the construction of a new Public Works and Parks Operations Facility and License and Passport Center.

-• The new Maintenance Operations Center: $64.2 million.
+• The new Public Works and Parks Facility: $64.2 million.

 • The new License & Passport Center: $12.7 million.